aarondwi/antri/README.md

     * currently using os.O_SYNC flag (so synced on every write), but on windows (as of august 2020), the official golang compiler does not map O_SYNC to windows equivalent, so it is currently unsafe on windows.

-2. find way to reduce lock contention when putting/taking from queue? what has come to mind:
+2. reduce lock contention.
+Wwhat has come to mind:

-    * change pq and sl to use ConcurrentSkipList + unroll the skiplist
+    * change pq and sl to use lock-free data structure
-    * try simple array as internal DS, but lost the schedule feature
+    * try simple array as internal DS,to reduce the number of swapping
+    * Use multiple internal queue (but comes problem to decide how to get from those)

 3. Increase reliability of internal storage